ddbj/www/policies-e.md

 ### Submission of Research Data from Human Subjects {#submission-of-human-data}
 #### Before Submitting Data {#before-submission}
-For submitting data obtained from researches using samples derived from human subjects (hereinafter referred to as 'human data') to the databases of Bioinformation and DDBJ Center (hereinafter referred to as 'Center'), it is submitter's responsibility to ensure that the dignity and right of human subject are protected in accordance with all applicable laws and regulations, guiding principles, guidelines, and policies of submitter's institution.
+For submitting data obtained from researches using samples derived from human subjects (hereinafter referred to as 'human data') to the databases of BioData Science Initiative (hereinafter referred to as 'Center'), it is submitter's responsibility to ensure that the dignity and right of human subject are protected in accordance with all applicable laws and regulations, guiding principles, guidelines, and policies of submitter's institution.
 In principle, make sure to remove any direct personal identifiers of human subjects from your metadata.

 When you are submitting human data obtained from researches other than researches falling outside the scope of laws, regulations and guidelines (for example, researches using widely utilized and generally available samples of academically established value (\*1)), make sure the followings.

 * The research plan describing experimental methods, research targets (for example, diseases and samples), and ways of data publication and sharing, has been approved by the institutional review board and by the head of institution who oversees the research.
 * The research plan and the informed consent documents describe that human data are deposited to databases, in addition, when the data are to be deposited as controlled-access data, "the data are to be shared among domestic and international researchers including those belong to private companies, who meet user requirements", and when the data are to be deposited as unrestricted-access data, "the data are to be published on the Internet in a form that anyone can view and access".
-* Before submitting data, you need to present an application (for data to be submitted) to the Human Data Review Board of DBCLS and obtain the Board’s approval upon review thereby.
+* Before submitting data, you need to present an application (for data to be submitted) to the Data Access Committee of the Department of NBDC Program (NBDC) of Japan Science and Technology Agency and obtain the Committee’s approval upon review thereby.

 \*1 HeLa whole genome sequence data should be submitted to the [NCBI Database of Genotypes and Phenotypes (dbGaP)](https://www.ncbi.nlm.nih.gov/gap/).